Converting WGS84 to UTM for AV Pipelines

 return max_error <= tolerance_m, max_error

-When a trajectory straddles a UTM zone boundary, projecting the full path into either adjacent zone introduces increasing scale-factor distortion in the far half.
-For cross-zone workloads, project overlapping segments into a shared local tangent plane (ENU centred on the boundary crossing) or a custom transverse Mercator CRS that spans both zones.
-This prevents topological fractures in HD Mapping Architecture & Spatial Data Standards when merging tiles that cross longitudinal zone boundaries.
+When a trajectory straddles a UTM zone boundary, projecting the whole path into either adjacent zone introduces growing scale-factor distortion in the far half.
+For cross-zone workloads, project overlapping segments into a shared local tangent plane (ENU centred on the boundary crossing) or a custom transverse Mercator CRS spanning both zones.
+This prevents topological fractures when merging tiles across longitudinal zone boundaries — a recurring failure mode in fleet-scale HD mapping architecture and spatial data standards.